aceres/cas-fee-project2/doc/setup.md

 ## Start the web application

+a) git clone URL

+b) npm install

-Run `ng serve` for a server and navigate to http://localhost:4200/.
+c) Run `ng serve` for a server and navigate to http://localhost:4200/.

+d) Alternative: Firebase Hosting

 ## Some installation is needed before to run the web application